 - pay costs.

-Damages for injury to dignity, feeling or self respect have generally been awarded under $5,000 in Yukon.
+Damages for injury to dignity, feelings or self-respect have generally been awarded under $5,000 in Yukon.
 Damages for financial loss may be significantly higher if someone’s employment or ability to work has been impacted.

 If the complaint is settled rather than going to a hearing, the settlement agreement may contain any terms agreed to by all parties.
 Some frequently requested remedial terms include obligations to develop or amend policies or procedures to prevent future incidents of discrimination, or human rights training for management or employees.
 Settlement agreements almost always contain a confidentiality clause.